Privacy Policy

 Email: CINCLR@stretto.com

-A. If you have questions or concerns regarding this Notice or the protection of your Consumer Information and privacy rights, or you would like to update or correct information you have provided us, you can do so by emailing us at Legal@stretto.com or calling us at 1.866.218.1003.
+1. If you have questions or concerns regarding this Policy or the protection of your Consumer Information or privacy rights, or you would like to update or correct information you have provided us, you can do so by emailing us at Legal@stretto.comor calling us at 1.866.218.1003

 1. Right to Know/Disclosure Right.
 You have the right to request a disclosure of the Personal Information collected, sold, and shared about you over the past 12 months and the purpose for doing so.
-Upon submission of a verifiable consumer or employee request, we will provide you with the following information.
+If you are a consumer or employee living in an applicable jurisdiction and you submit a verifiable request for disclosure, we will provide you with the following information.
 Please be aware that the disclosure results will not include credit report information, certain health information, financial information or driving records.

 • The categories of sources from which we collect Personal Information;